 8. GPS Module – Speed and Route Logging

-Example: All A229 and A329 models include built-in GPS for speed data overlay and travel records.
+A built-in or external GPS module logs speed, coordinates, and route history.
+For example, all A229 and A329 models include built-in GPS for speed data overlay and travel records.

 9. Wi-Fi and Bluetooth – Wireless Convenience